google-unity/google-play-common/Documentation~/index.md

 ## Overview

-The Google Play Common package provides common files required by some Google Play packages, such as Play Instant.
+The Google Play Common package provides common files required by some Google Play packages, such as Play Integrity API.

 This package doesn't provide any features when installed separately.